andriikopaihorodskyi/andriikopaihorodskyi/README.md

 ### Hi there 👋

-🌱 I’m currently learning all about programming ang IT in university.
+🌱 I’m currently learning all about programming and IT in university.

 <!--
 **andriikopaihorodskyi/andriikopaihorodskyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.